nverity-via/aws-manager/README.md

 **Activating** the environment is the step where any 2FA comes in

 The activate command will be either the same or similar for all aws environments `aws sso login --sso-session aws-commercial`

-Items can be selected from the menu by
-- navagation using the arrow keys and pressing enter
-- pressing the number key for the selected item (1-9)
-- pressing the key on the keyboard for the item that has `[]` around it (ex: `S[e]lect ...` would be selected and ran by pressing `e`)

 To **verify** the correct aws environment is selected, the first option of ` 1.
 [V]erify ID` will run both a `sts get-caller-identity` and `aws s3 ls` to give two possible recognizable outputs at a glance.